programarivm/truth-table/README.md

 ```

-Get the result of the truth table:
+Get the result of the table:

 ```php
 use TruthTable\BinaryTable;